 The concert was livestreamed at WhiteHouse.gov/live and will be broadcast as "In Performance at the White House: Women of Soul" on April 7 on PBS.

-The first lady calls soul "the kind of music that makes you move, no matter who you are or where you come from."
+At a morning arts workshop for high school and college students, first lady Michelle Obama called soul "the kind of music that makes you move, no matter who you are or where you come from."

 LaBelle, Etheridge and Monae had plenty of stories and advice to share with the students, then got them whooping, hooting and swaying with a trio of songs in the intimate venue of the State Dining Room.

 Mrs. Obama quoted LaBelle as once saying that she had succeeded because she "took chances and sang my butt off."

 The first lady tried her own riff on that advice — then admitted she may have taken it a little too far.

 "Find your own voice and be proud of it," she said.
 "And then, sing your butt off.
 Or work your butt off.
 Or whatever you do, do it until your butt comes off. "